French Press Iced Coffee (2 Easy and Delicious Recipes!)

 Adding a flavored syrup like vanilla, caramel, or hazelnut can add a sweet and tasty twist to your iced coffee.

-Adding 1-2 scoops of Vanilla ice cream to the coffee decreases the temperature without making the coffee watery or over-saturated.
+Adding 1-2 scoops of Vanilla ice cream to iced coffee creates an irresistible dessert drink!

 FAQs